 As will be further detailed in future work, another interesting difference between magnetic field and spin interactions is that, as opposed to the field cancellation that occurs in magnetic field space, in spin space, the superimposition of equal, antiparallel, and opposite-spin quantum angular momenta allows them, in theory, to intertwine with one another, here dubbed 'interweaving.'
 This would optimise spin density within the overlapping volume of (spin) space, lowering energy.
-It is, in fact, directly analogous to the way we consider the completely superimposed spins of antiparallel electrons resonating in the di-electron state (as we will see in §4 below).
-A partial overlap would result in a partial though still attractive interweaving coherence.
+It is, in fact, directly analogous to the way we consider the completely superimposed spins of antiparallel electrons resonating in the di-electron state ($see \S 4 \ below$).
+A partial overlap could also result in a partial though still attractive interweaving coherence, depending upon atomic orbital geometry.